sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 _A built-in command_ is a command that can call server-side or client-side functions from the console.
-We can define a command as a Ruby script code which contains single class inheritating the WebConsole::Command class.
+We can define a command as a Ruby script code which contains single class inheritating the `WebConsole::Command` class.

+The commands are loaded automatically from load paths, so there exists not only pre-defined commands, but also the user-defined built-in commands.

+I would need my mentor's help to design the architecture of the built-in command system.

 #### Base Class